Creatorbyte/processingSketches/README.md

 # processingSketches
-Just a collectiont of my processing sketches so I can share them with people.
+Just a collection of my processing sketches so I can share them with people.